tobyweston/blog/source/_posts/2010-01-04-type-safe-annotation.markdown

 categories: java concurrency tempus-fugit
 comments: true
 sidebar : false
+keywords: "java, annotation, goetz, enum annotation must be an enum constant"
+description: "Why does Java insist that an enum annotation value must be an enum constant?"
 ---

 A new year and another Java gripe!
 This time its annotations and the lack of anything useful by way of parameters.
 Implementing the Goetz annotations from [Concurrency In Practice](http://amzn.to/TtEnWO), I wanted to include an enum as a parameter type.
 Kind of like this